 BUCHAREST (Romania), April 14 (SeeNews) - The International Monetary Fund (IMF) said on Tuesday that Romania's economy will shrink by 5% in 2020 and then rise by 3.9% in 2021.

-In its previous WEO report published in April, the IMF said it expected Romania's economy to expand by 3.1% in 2019 and by 3.0% in 2020.
+In its previous forecast made in October, the IMF said that Romania's economy will grow by 4% in 2020 and by 3.5% in 2021.

 "The COVID-19 pandemic is inflicting high and rising human costs worldwide, and the necessary protection measures are severely impacting economic activity.
 As a result of the pandemic, the global economy is projected to contract sharply by 3 percent in 2020, much worse than during the 2008–09 financial crisis," the IMF said in its April World Economic Outlook report.

 Romania's current account deficit is forecast to widen 5.5% of GDP in 2020 from 4.7% in 2019.
 In 2021, the deficit is seen narrowing to 4.7%, according to the report.